M-Filipov/TestGenerator/README.md

       - Lack of pdf-reader installed:
             $ sudo gem install pdf-reader

-Execute: $ ruby Main arg
+Execute: $ ruby Main.rb arg

 arg: positive integer, specifies number of tests to be generated.

+On execute: Creates arg number of html/pdf tests and html/pdf answers in HtmlTests and PdfTests folders.

 Files: